torohangupta/Wall-E/README.md

 <img src="dependencies/imageAssets/wall-e.jpg" alt="Logo" title="Logo" align="right" height="180"/>

 Wall-E is a Discord Bot written in JavaScript using [`Discord.JS`](https://discord.js.org/#/) on the `Node.js` server side runtime environment.
-Wall-E began as a personal project during the satrt of the COVID-19 pandemic, written to fulfill needs that were not able to be met by other bots and evolved to become the primary automated system for managing [Online College](https://discord.gg/ecBCdrt).
+Wall-E began as a personal project during the start of the COVID-19 pandemic, written to fulfill needs that were not able to be met by other bots and evolved to become the primary automated system for managing [Online College](https://discord.gg/ecBCdrt).
 Wall-E is currently hosted on the free tier of the Heroku scalable cloud hosting platform.

 If you have any questions, feel free to reach out on Discord by my username, `rohangupta#8570` & I hope this bot/project helps you in some way.